 Take the necessary steps to follow through with the chosen solution.

 Review the outcome of the situation, how it aligns with the original desired outcome and the overall effectiveness to resolving the dilemma.

-In addition to following guidelines and decision-making theories, nurse leaders should trust their well-honed instincts as a result of an advanced RN education.
-Duquesne University online DNP students learn about leadership and ethical decision-making.
+In addition to following guidelines and decision-making theories, nurse leaders should trust their well-honed instincts as a result of an advanced nursing education.
+Duquesne University’s online Doctor of Nursing (DNP) students learn about leadership and ethical decision making.
 The DNP curriculum teaches students how to apply advanced thinking and observation skills to the most challenging ethical dilemmas.